MITMotorsports/CANlib/README.md

 ## Using the library
 Include `Can_Library.h` and define your architecture by defining either `CAN_ARCHITECTURE_ARM` or `CAN_ARCHITECTURE_AVR` (usually in your Makefile).
-Once you do this, the following functions, variables and structs are available and are what you'll want to be using:
+Once you do this, the following functions, variables, and structs are available and are what you'll want to be using:

 ### `void Can_Init(uint32_t baudrate)`
 Call this before you use CAN at all.